Updated: Nov 10

 Is a dog the right pet for you?

+Bear in mind that if you work long hours, travel a lot, are living in a small home or on a tight budget, you will have to accommodate your dog's needs around all of these lifestyle factors.
+Children can never be left alone with a dog, so having both in your family is a big responsibility.
 If you are not sure your family are ready for a dog, consider a more independent companion such as a cat or bird, or a shorter-lived animal such as a rabbit or guinea pig.

-Can I afford it?
+Can I afford a dog?

 Are we in this for the long-haul?

-Small dogs commonly live for 15 years or more, larger dogs usually slightly less.
+Small dogs commonly live for 15 years or even more, larger dogs usually slightly less.
 Adopting a dog is not a commitment to be taken lightly – once they are yours they should be yours for life except in extreme circumstances.
 It is essential to really think this through before making your choice – are your family ready for this responsibility for the next decade or more?